judo347/Project_Fragment/README.md

 Dummy tiles.
 Chest should extend StaticAnimatedProb (and have animations).

+Rework this document + add gifs and promotional content?

 # REWORK PROGRESS #
 Moved scenes (Should be fixed to options work)